-Back in April 2013, nylon string guitarist & composer Michael Whitmore began a weekly residency at the Snapdragon Café on Vashon Island.
-Over the next couple of years this ‘Sunday night jam’ grew into a full-blown ensemble -- the whole jazz, post-jazz, new music, kit & caboodle.
-Since then, Some’tet has been gigging around the Puget Sound area, playing in venues such as The Sorrento, Musicquarium/Triple Door and the Vermillion.
+Back in April 2013, nylon string guitarist & composer Michael Whitmore began a weekly residency at the Snapdragon Café on Vashon Island, WA.
+Over the next couple of years this ‘Sunday night jam’ grew into a full-blooded ensemble -- the whole jazz, post-jazz, improvised music, torch songs from Mars kit & caboodle.
+Since then, Some’tet has been gigging around the Puget Sound area, playing in venues such as The Sorrento, Musicquarium/Triple Door, Tim's Tavern and the Vermillion.

 Some’tet definitely has fun.
 Think 60’s era jazz eclecticism meets Twin Peaks, dancing in Rio de Janeiro to a slow jam, a whiskey & soda in hand, and your Nana is catering the gig under a yellow hoodoo moon.

 They're first EP "Steps" was released in spring 2017.
 And later this winter, the band will be heading back into the studio to record their first full length release.
 Stay tuned.